 Depth oriented therapy includes exploration of unconscious as well as conscious thoughts/feelings.
 Unconscious processes are often responsible for obsessive and compulsive thoughts and behaviors and for persistent or repetitive patterns in thoughts, feelings, and relationships.
 Focusing treatment on the unconscious can yield longer-lasting and ongoing improvement versus focusing on symptoms alone.

+I provide an unconditionally supportive space for people to process all their reproductive choices, as well as feelings about the loss of body autonomy after recent court decisions.
 My commitment to intersectional feminism guides all my work with patients.
 Reproductive justice, body autonomy, and decolonization of psychotherapy demand focused and intentional effort.
 I pursue ongoing experiences and continuing education to support my growth in this area.
-I also work with patients to heal from trauma, including intergenerational trauma, that results from colonialism, white supremacy, and misogyny.

 As therapists, we often come to this work by way of our own pain, sometimes our own trauma.
 We develop strengths in areas like listening, empathy, staying calm in crisis, and those lead us to this work.
 When we work from those trauma-forged strengths without healing, we run the risk of burning out.
 Investing in our own healing and developing deep compassion for ourselves fosters longevity and joy in our work, which manifests in richer experiences with our own patients.